openstack-infra/zuul/doc/source/admin/installation.rst

 Nodepool uses Zookeeper to communicate internally among its components, and also to communicate with Zuul.
 You can run a simple single-node Zookeeper instance, or a multi-node cluster.
-Ensure that The host running the Zuul scheduler has access to the cluster.
+Ensure that the host running the Zuul scheduler has access to the cluster.

 Ansible
 ~~~~~~~